-For more information see the add/drop policy; for specific deadline dates, please see the Academic Calendar.
+For more information see the add/drop policy; for specific deadlines, see the Academic Calendar.

 Non-payment Penalties for Doctoral & Postdoctoral Certificates

 A late payment fee will be assessed on payments received on or after the first day of the term.